emersonazbezerra/trabalho-arretado/README.md

 We would appreciate your feedback on Compose/Web and Kotlin/Wasm in the public Slack channel [#compose-web](https://slack-chats.kotlinlang.org/c/compose-web).
 If you face any issues, please report them on [YouTrack](https://youtrack.jetbrains.com/newIssue?project=CMP).

----

-### Disclaimer

-This project is the source code for the live platform Trabalho Arretado.
-While the code is open for educational purposes, the brand and database are proprietary.